dumplingdenise/2176-AS3/README.md

 **1. Pushable Object Interaction**

 Description:
 Implemented a push interaction that allows the player to interact and push objects in the game.
 The pushable objects starts in the locked state.
 Player must enter the push zone, and press "E" to enable pushing.
 Once the player activates the interaction, the object becomes physically movable using Unity's Rigidbody system.
+When the player leaves the push area, the object automatically change it state to not pushable.

 Scripts:
 PushInteraction.cs, PushInteractionUI.cs, PlayerPush